Flansi/BankSim/README.md

    ```
    This starts a development server on `http://127.0.0.1:5000/`.

 On first run, a SQLite database (`database.db`) will be created automatically.
-You can then register a user and log in to access the demo pages.
+You can then register a user and log in to access the pages.

 ## Windows Setup